leebrianm/leebrianm/README.md

 ## Hi there 👋
+I am new to GitHub and to programming.
+I am currenly trying to learn Python.
+Everything feels overwhelming right now 😊.
+Wish me luck!
 <!--
 **leebrianm/leebrianm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.